CrisHzz/FeelTheDistribution/readme.md

 # Feel the distribution

-´for run the project´ :
+for run the project :

 ```bash
 reflex run